Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 November 2025 10.49.27 UTC
+- WIB: Jumat, 14 November 2025 11.33.06 UTC
-- WITA: Jumat, 14 November 2025 11.49.27 UTC
+- WITA: Jumat, 14 November 2025 12.33.06 UTC
-- WIT: Jumat, 14 November 2025 12.49.27 UTC
+- WIT: Jumat, 14 November 2025 13.33.06 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational